ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

 }
 ```

 Extensions are declared as a static extension methods in a static class.
-The two methods are shown below.
+Various methods are shown below.

 ```csharp
 //Blazr.Database/Extensions/ServiceCollectionExtensions.cs